Natural Health Products

 It can add to the blood-pressure-lowering effects of blood pressure medications.
 It can also add to the blood sugar lowering effects of medications for diabetes.

-You should avoid ashwagandha if you have:
+You should avoid ashwagandha if you:

 Before taking any new medications, including natural health products, speak to your physician, pharmacist, or other health care provider.
 Tell your health care provider about any natural health products you may be taking.